Vizzuality/trase/README.md

 - Copy `.env.sample` to `.env` and replace the values accordingly.
 See the API documentation below for more information.
 - To setup the development database, first create a database in PostgreSQL and then import a base dump into it
 - Next, run `rake db:migrate` and `rake content:db:migrate` to update its structure
-- only while working on API V3 migration:
+- only while working on API V3 migration: please follow instructions in "Schema revamp: migration and documentation"
-  - run the queries in `db/revamp_cleanup.sql` to remove duplicates from the original database
-  - TEMPORARILY comment out `schema_search_path: "public"` in `config/database.yml`
-  - `bundle exec rake db:revamp:copy` to copy data into the new schema
-  - `bundle exec rake db:revamp:doc:sql`
-  - ideally after running all this you shouldn't have any changes on the structure.sql file, other than PostgreSQL version in some cases

 You can now use `rails server` to start the API application